On the Whitehead theorem for nilpotent motivic spaces: Introduction

 In the context of motivic homotopy theory, nilpotent spaces arise more readily than $1$-connected spaces.
 Indeed, the only $1$-connected smooth proper variety over a field is $\Spec k$ \cite[Proposition 5.1.4]{AM}.
 On the other hand, $\pone$ or, more generally, flag varieties for split simply connected semi-simple algebraic groups are nilpotent \cite[Theorem 3.4.8]{AFHLocalization} and have non-abelian fundamental groups!
 Likewise, affine Grassmannians of split, simply connected, semi-simple group schemes are nilpotent by \cite[Theorem 15]{Bachmanngrassmannian} in conjunction with \cite[Theorem 3.3.17, Example 3.4.1]{AFHLocalization}.

+In this note, we improve our techniques for dealing with nilpotent motivic spaces from \cite{AFHLocalization}.
+Before treating nilpotent motivic spaces in general, we further expand the arsenal of tools for dealing with sheaves of groups whose classifying spaces are motivic local: these are F. Morel's ``strongly $\aone$-invariant sheaves of groups.
+One key structural deficit of the category of strongly $\aone$-invariant sheaves of groups is that given an epimorphism of sheaves of groups whose source is strongly $\aone$-invariant and whose target is $\aone$-invariant, it is unclear whether the target is automatically strongly $\aone$-invariant.
+We axiomatize this property with the notion of a very strongly $\aone$-invariant sheaf of groups (see Definition~\ref{defn:verystronglya1invariant}).
+We then show that the class of very strongly $\aone$-invariant sheaves of groups contains many examples of interest.

-In this note, we improve some of the results on nilpotent motivic spaces from \cite{AFHLocalization}.
-We show that actions of $\aone$-nilpotent sheaves of groups have {\em functorial} central series (Proposition~\ref{prop:functorialpicentralseries}), we improve the relative Hurewicz theorem from \cite[Theorem 4.2.1]{AFHLocalization} (Theorem~\ref{thm:relativeHurewicz}), we show that nilpotent morphisms of motivic spaces have {\em functorial} principal refinements (Theorem \ref{thm:nilpotentprincipalrefinement}), we demonstrate the Whitehead theorem for nilpotent motivic spaces (see Theorem~\ref{thm:whitehead}), and we give some applications.
+We adapt various functorial constructions of classical group theory to the motivic setting.
+We show that actions of $\aone$-nilpotent sheaves of groups have {\em functorial} central series (Proposition~\ref{prop:functorialpicentralseries}), we improve the relative Hurewicz theorem from \cite[Theorem 4.2.1]{AFHLocalization} (Theorem~\ref{thm:relativeHurewicz}), we show that nilpotent morphisms of motivic spaces have {\em functorial} principal refinements (Theorem \ref{thm:nilpotentprincipalrefinement}) under mild hypotheses, and we demonstrate the Whitehead theorem for nilpotent motivic spaces (see Theorem~\ref{thm:whitehead}).

 In order to state our results, we use the $S^1$-stable motivic homotopy category $\SH^{S^1}(k)$ as described by F. Morel \cite[\S 4]{MStable}.
 Recall that there is a stabilization functor $\Sigma^{\infty}_{S^1}: \ho{k} \to \SH^{S^1}(k)$ which is Kan extended from the functor sending $X \in \Sm_k$ to its suspension spectrum $\Sigma^{\infty}_{S^1}X_+$, where $X_+$ is $X$ with a disjoint base-point attached.